 The Milan side that landed the European Cup in 1989 and 1990 under Arrigo Sacchi were labelled 'the Immortals'; the vintage that picked up three successive Italian titles under Fabio Capello between 1992 and 1994, as well as the 1993/94 UEFA Champions League, were 'the Invincibles'.
 Indeed, the Rossoneri won the 1991/92 Scudetto without losing a game at the heart of this marvellous run.
 "Capello did very well in continuing the job started by Sacchi and adding only small pieces to complete the perfect mosaic," said former Milan midfielder Roberto Donadoni.

 At the start of a coaching career which would peak when he led Latvia to UEFA EURO 2004, Aleksandrs Starkovs gathered an all-conquering lineup at Skonto, with Vitālijs Astafjevs, Jurijs Ševļakovs, Mihails Zemļinskis and Vladimirs Babičevs the backbone of their club and national teams.
 "Every point we dropped was a painful blow for us because we were confident we would win every match," long-standing Skonto captain Zemļinskis recalled.
-"That winning spirit allowed us to win 14 titles in a row.
+"That winning spirit allowed us to win 14 titles in a row [the record subsequently equalled by Lincoln].
 We did not lose a single league match in 1994 and 1995."

-Porto's present-day team came within one game of matching Benfica's national record, set under Englishman John Mortimore.
-The former Chelsea FC defender boasted great players such as Fernando Chalana, Humberto Coelho, Toni, Nené, Manuel Bento, Shéu, João Alves and Minervino Pietra – now assistant to current Benfica boss Jorge Jesus.
+In 2012, Porto came within one game of matching Benfica's national record, set under Englishman John Mortimore.
+The former Chelsea defender boasted great players such as Fernando Chalana, Humberto Coelho, Toni, Nené, Manuel Bento, Shéu, João Alves and Minervino Pietra – now assistant to current Benfica boss Rui Vitória.
 Mortimore's men went unbeaten from October 1976 until a 1-0 loss at Porto in late August 1978.

 Manager Jesualdo Ferreira kicked off this stirring run in March 2010 and André Villas-Boas kept it going, through a season when Porto also won the 2010/11 UEFA Europa League.
-However, Porto finally dropped the baton under Vítor Pereira with Sunday's 3-1 reverse at Gil Vicente FC.
+However, Porto finally dropped the baton under Vítor Pereira with a 3-1 reverse at Gil Vicente.
 "We showed an apathy that doesn't befit a team that wants to be champions," said the coach, whose charges at least surpassed their club record of 53 games unbeaten under Sir Bobby Robson between 1994 and 1996.